imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

 `item => item.category === 'fruit'` and `(a, b) => b.price - a.price` are lambda functions.
 They are not named and are only used where they are defined.

 ### Making Data Pipelines
-Pipeline is a series of processing elements, where output of one element is input of the next.
+**Pipeline** is a series of processing elements, where output of one element is input of the next.

-Functional programming encourages the use of data pipelines, where data flows through a series of functions, each transforming it in a specific way.
+Functional programming encourages the use of **data pipelines**, where data flows through a series of functions, each transforming it in a specific way.
 This approach promotes composability, allowing developers to combine functions to create complex logic from simple building blocks.

-However, while data pipelines in functional programming offer flexibility and scalability, it is important to be mindful of its potential bottlenecks and inefficiencies such as excessive function nesting or inefficient data processing.
+However, while data pipelines in functional programming offer **flexibility** and **scalability**, it is important to be mindful of its potential bottlenecks and inefficiencies such as excessive function nesting or inefficient data processing.
-Thoughtful planning of how functions are combined and how data flows through the pipeline along with regular performance testing can help mitigate these issues.
+Thoughtful planning of **how functions are combined** and **how data flows** through the pipeline along with **regular performance testing** can help mitigate these issues.

 ## What Other Paradigms Are There?
 > **Paradigm ?**
-> - A way of thinking about something
+> - a way of thinking about something
-> - A set of ideas or opinions about how something should be done, made, or thought about
+> - a set of ideas or opinions about how something should be done, made, or thought about

 Functional programming is just one of many paradigms in software development.
 Other popular paradigms include: